 Accident With a Large Truck or 18-wheeler?
 We Can Help.

-According to the National Highway Traffic and Safety Commission (NHTSC), a person dies in a car accident every 13 minutes.
+According to the National Highway Traffic Safety Administration, motor vehicle-related accidents claimed the lives of 36,096 people in 2019.
 Losing a loved one in a truck accident is devastating, and while you can’t bring a loved one back, you can take action to hold the negligent party responsible and recover financial compensation to help pay for medical bills and other expenses related to the accident.
 At the Abel Law Firm, our Oklahoma City injury lawyers are here to help you take legal action against truck drivers and trucking companies for their irresponsible actions.
 Contact us today at (405) 239-7046 and schedule a free consultation to discuss your legal options.

 Why You Need a Trucking Accident Lawyer?

 Many truck accident victims aren’t sure why they need a personal injury lawyer to help them recover damages.
 While it’s true that you can work directly with the trucking company’s insurance company, it’s important to understand that they are not on your side and do not have your best interest in mind.
 Insurance companies are for-profit companies and want to pay as little money as possible following an accident.
 On the other hand, the Oklahoma City trucking accident lawyers of the Abel Law Firm have your best interest in mind and will fight for you to make sure you recover the financial compensation you need.